careyjames/dns-tool/README.md

 * **Comprehensive Record Coverage:** In one run, DNS Tool checks **NS, A, AAAA, MX, TXT, SPF, DMARC, DKIM, MTA-STS, DANE, BIMI, DNSSEC, CAA, SOA,** and **PTR** records.
 It also performs an RDAP lookup (with WHOIS fallback) to identify the domain’s registrar.
 * **Immediate, Color-Coded Feedback:** Results are printed in color with intuitive symbols – ✅ for passes, ❌ for problems, and ⚠️ for warnings – so you can spot misconfigurations at a glance.
 Missing records or unsafe settings are clearly highlighted with context and best-practice suggestions.
-* **Interactive & Batch Modes:** Use DNS Tool in an interactive prompt (with command history and tab-completion via Prompt Toolkit) or run it in batch mode to scan multiple domains in one go.
+* **Interactive & Batch Modes:** You can use the DNS Tool in an interactive prompt (with command history and tab completion via Prompt Toolkit) or run it in batch mode to scan multiple domains in one go.
 In both cases, you get instant insight into each domain’s DNS health.
 * **Built for Real-Time Iteration:** Correct a DNS setting and re-run the tool immediately to see if the issue is resolved.
-No need to wait or use external web tools – DNS Tool lets you validate changes as soon as they propagate.
+There is no need to wait or use external web tools—the DNS Tool lets you validate changes as soon as they propagate.
 * **Portable, Single-Binary Utility:** DNS Tool is compiled into a single self-contained binary with all Python dependencies bundled.
-No Python installation is required on the target system, and it works across Linux, macOS, and Windows out-of-the-box.
+No Python installation is required on the target system, and it works out of the box across Linux, macOS, and Windows.

 In short, I was tired of switching between various DNS checkers, so I built one tool to do it all.
 Now, whether I’m ensuring a domain’s DMARC is set to `p=reject` or confirming that DNSSEC and MTA-STS are configured correctly, I can just run **`dnstool`** and get a complete report in seconds.
 This unified approach not only saves time but also reduces the chance of overlooking something critical.